You’re here because you want to learn how to create a course, right? You’ve chosen the right place at the right time.

 Creating an online course is a rewarding experience.
 It allows you to display your expertise while making a ton of money if you play your cards right.

-These people we’re not all teaching about business, entrepreneurship, and marketing.
-I’m talking areas like gardening, painting, cabinet making, and meditation.
+These people were not all teaching about business, entrepreneurship, and marketing.
+We're talking about areas like gardening, painting, cabinet making, and meditation.
 You can sell a course teaching anything as long as you find the right audience.

 We’re so lucky to live in the time we do because everyone has a voice and an avenue to share that voice.
-That’s why I’m so proud of what we’ve done with Systeme.io .
+That’s why we're so proud of what we’ve done with systeme.io.

-This funnel building and course creation platform has allowed so many people to get their message out to the people, and it is changing lives every day.
+This funnel-building and course creation platform has allowed so many people to get their message out to the people, and it's changing lives every day.

-Make sure you check out the platform and sign up for your completely free trial if you decide that creating a course is for you.
+Make sure you check out the platform and sign up for our Freemium Plan if you decide that creating a course is for you.

 Without wasting any more time, let’s dive straight into the guide!

 systeme.io home page